Summer Foundation

 “We know from surveying participants that what works well is flexible care that respects privacy and enhances choice and independence.

-“There’s been a lack of general innovation in shared support, and it’s characterized by very high workforce turnover.
+“There’s been a lack of general innovation in shared support, and it’s characterised by very high workforce turnover.
 There’s often a bigger deficit in training and skills that have been provided to that workforce, and there’s just a lack of providers that are available to choose from in rural and remote areas.”

 “We know from surveying participants that what works well is flexible care that respects privacy and enhances choice and independence.”